scrabbletank/farhome-rules/rulesdoc.md

 ### Spell Schools

 There are 3 schools of magic: Arcane, Curse, and Divine.
-Each school uses its own proficiency, and can only be learned through feats or during character creation.
+Each school uses its own proficiency, and these proficiencies can only be increased if you have a background or feat that specifies if you are proficient in that spell school.

 ### Weapons

 Weapons are split between simple and martial weapons.
 Simple weapons can be used by anyone and don't use their own proficiency modifier.
 Instead you use the relevant martial proficiency.
 When using a martial weapon that you don't have proficiency with you add 1 terrible die to the attack roll.

 Weapon proficiencies are split between 4 categories: One Handed, Two Handed, Ranged, and Unarmed.
+By default melee weapons and unarmed use Strength while Ranged weapons use Dexterity, but this can changed based on the weapon.
+For example a weapon with the _finesse_ property can use Dexterity, while weapons with _Thrown_ can use Strength when used as a ranged weapon.

 ## Spells